coatespeter/knock-knock/README.md

 ## CREDITS

 - I used chat GPT for some testing and paragraph creation. chat.openai.com
 - I used several youTube videos to help me with the JavaScript.
-I used this one to help me with the modal - [](https://www.youtube.com/watch?v=6ophW7Ask_0&t=1s)
+I used this one to help me with the modal - <https://www.youtube.com/watch?v=6ophW7Ask_0&t=1s>
-- I used stack overflow on a daily basis for code-related problems throughout.[](https://stackoverflow.com/)
+- I used stack overflow on a daily basis for code-related problems throughout.<https://stackoverflow.com/>
-- I would like to credit another project which I took some style inspiration from for the layout [](https://adamgilroy22.github.io/stick-kick/)
+- I would like to credit another project which I took some style inspiration from for the layout <https://adamgilroy22.github.io/stick-kick/>

 ## ACKNOWLEDGEMENTS

-I would like to Acknowledge my mentor, Luke Buchannan, for his guidance and support throughout this project.
+I would like to acknowledge my mentor, Luke Buchanan, for his guidance and support throughout this project.
 I would also like to thank my wife Philippa for her constant support and encouragement.
 I would also like to thank my fellow students on the slack channel for their help and support throughout the project.